WebClub-NITK/GDG-NITK-Recruitments-2024/RECRUITMENT_TASKS_2024.md

 1. Focus on Usability: Since the app is for students, prioritize a simple and intuitive UI where adding and managing links is effortless.
 2. Responsive Design: Ensure that the page looks good on mobile, as many users will view it on their smartphones.
 3. Styling Libraries: Consider using CSS libraries like Bootstrap or Tailwind CSS to speed up development and make the UI more visually appealing.
-4. Local Storage: Implement local storage so users can save their links and page settings locally if authentication is not part of the scope.
-5. Custom Slugs: Use URL slugs (<your_domain>.vercel.app/username) to make the page unique and easy to share.
+4. Custom Slugs: Use URL slugs (<your_domain>.vercel.app/username) to make the page unique and easy to share.

 ---